 1 MPa = 1 N/mm2

-The molybdenum (Mo) content of SS 316L stainless steel is slightly higher than that of SS 316 stainless steel.
-Because of the molybdenum content in the steel, the overall performance of the steel is better than that of SS310 and SS304 stainless steel.
-Under high temperature conditions, when the concentration of sulfuric acid is lower than 15% and higher than 85%, 316 stainless steel has a wide range of uses.
+Because of the molybdenum in this steel, the overall performance of the steel is better than that of SS310 and SS 304 stainless steel.
 SS316 also has good resistance to chloride attack and is therefore commonly used in the marine environment.

-On the basis of 316, many steel types were also developed.
-For example, after adding a small amount of titanium (Ti), SS 316Ti stainless steel was derivatized.
-316N was derivatized after adding a small amount of nitrogen (N), SS 317L was derivatized from the addition of nickel (Ni) and molybdenum (Mo).
+On the basis of 316, many steel types are also developed.
+For example, after adding a small amount of titanium (Ti), SS 316Ti is developed.
+316N is developed after adding a small amount of nitrogen (N), SS 317L is developed from the addition of nickel (Ni) and molybdenum (Mo).

 Tags: ss316 vs ss316l, 316 vs 316l stainless steel, difference between ss316 and ss316l